 - Academic Training and Clinical Experience

 The Association offers a highly specialized training programme in Jungian psychology, both theory and practice.
 The level of this work requires and presupposes that an applicant has a thoroughgoing knowledge of, and a substantial amount of experience in, the general field of psychotherapy prior to admission to the programme.
 Applicants must be trained as psychotherapists and must be practicing psychotherapists.
 Applicants must be registered with the Health Professions Council of South Africa (HPCSA) or its equivalent in the country where they practice.
 Social Worker applicants must be registered with the SA Council for Social Service Professions (SACSSP) or its equivalent in the country where they practice.
+Psychiatric Nurse applicants must be registered with the SA Nursing Council or its equivalent in the country where they practice.
 Applicants should be eligible for adequate malpractice insurance in South Africa or the country where they practice.
 The onus will be on applicants outside of South Africa to prove equivalency of registration at the time of application

 The Association will consider applications from individuals who have completed this prerequisite training and experience in one of the following categories:

 Individuals holding a specialist psychiatry degree, registered with the HPCSA (or its equivalent), with at least two years of psychotherapy experience post registration.
 The applicant must be actively engaged in the practice of psychotherapy.